 After graduating from the University of South Florida, she became a classroom teacher.
-Ms. Flores has worked for several years in the community.
+Dr. Flores has worked for several years in the community.
 She has worked closely with the College Reach-Out Program, CROP, affiliated with Hillsborough Community College, Tampa, Florida and the City of Tampa Parks and Recreation as a curriculum coordinator.
-Ms. Flores is a graduate of National-Louis University, where she earned her Master of Education and Master of Business Administration, MBA.
-She is currently completing her Ph.D. in Public Policy and Administration specializing in Public Management and Leadership.
+Dr. Flores is a graduate of National-Louis University, where she earned her Master of Education and Master of Business Administration, MBA.
+She recently completed her Ph.D. in Public Policy and Administration specializing in Public Management and Leadership.

-Ms. Shonda Flores has three intelligent and talented children: Alexis, junior in college, Carlos, sophomore in college, and Christian Di'on, junior in high school.
+Dr. Shonda Flores has three intelligent and talented children: Alexis, senior in college, Carlos, junior in college, and Christian Di'on, senior in high school.
 Her involvement with civic organizations, college outreach programs, and other youth programs allow her to remain connected with the surrounding community.

 = Shonda Flores has added information specific to this course.